 Toddlers around this age often enter into a stage of development where they’re reluctant to try new foods.
 This doesn’t mean they’ll be unadventurous in their eating forever, and it also doesn’t mean that you necessarily need to cater to your tot’s very specific meal plan all the time, or limit the eating adventures your family can take, just because Baby’s palate is a little limited.

 Most problems parents run into when trying to feed their stubborn tots through the toddler years are the kind that will pass fairly quickly on their own.
-In the meantime, continuing to offer healthy, varied foods, and letting her choose to eat them or not, is generally the best way to keep her diet on-track.
-If a feeding problem persists, or you start to be concerned that your toddler isn’t getting the nutrients she needs to thrive, don’t hesitate to check in with her healthcare provider about whether there’s a problem, and what the solution might be.
+In the meantime, continuing to offer healthy, varied foods, and letting him choose to eat them or not, is generally the best way to keep his diet on-track.
+If a feeding problem persists, or you start to be concerned that your toddler isn’t getting the nutrients he needs to thrive, don’t hesitate to check in with his healthcare provider about whether there’s a problem, and what the solution might be.